 The stomach meridian is the force behind the entrepreneur.
 Curiosity, ambition and dogged pursuit of passion are all key traits of someone with a strong stomach meridian.
 Inherently attracted to quality in persons, places, and things, the stomach is always chasing what’s new and exciting.
 Entrepreneur energy is present in those who build a car from the ground up or discover how a computer works by taking it apart and putting it back together.

 To truly understand your stomach meridian you must first examine how and why you learn.
+Are you an entrepreneur?
 Does your ambition lead you to a life-long quest or project?
 When learning, do you rely on others to tell you what you need to know or are you self-taught?
 Do you value quality over quantity?

 Eastern medicine Ayurvedic studies of the stomach and its meridian have revealed the extent to which humans rely on a healthy digestive system.
 In Ayurveda, a person’s digestive fire or Agni determines your overall health.
 If your Agni is dim, your health also suffers.
 Strong Agni fuels a person’s passion, activity, thought, and drive.
 Even though we do not practice and teach Ayurveda at Infinity, we are happy to recommend some of our fellow practitioners who deal with building and maintaining Agni.

 Issues with the stomach meridian usually manifest as erratic or eccentric behavior.
 Addiction and gambling are common imbalances faced by those with unhealthy stomach meridians.
 Its primary muscle group is the quadriceps.
 Physical cues of imbalance include exhaustion, poor digestion, slow assimilation of new ideas and foods, difficulty with public speaking, and struggling to speak up for yourself.